 What a profound impact, beautifully timeless pewter finish, and function this simple DIY upgraded addition made.

-We put inexpensive battery-operated puck lights beneath the cabinets for easy mood lighting.
+We installed inexpensive battery-operated puck lights beneath the cabinets for easy mood lighting.

 This kitchen receives strong southern light, and since I wanted a blue-grey color for the cabinets, I chose a color that may actually be considered a medium grey.
 With so much light, it reads light grey in this space.